Princeofthebow/FundamentalEpidemicControlLimits/readme.md

-# Documentation on the code related to the paper *Fundamental limits for taming infectious disease*
+# Documentation for the code related to the paper *Fundamental limits for taming infectious disease*

 ## Table of Contents